microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-docker.md

 Depending on your use case you made need to make changes to how your application runs.
 Out of the box, running `pf flow build...` will generate two scripts located under `runit/promptflow-serve/`, a `run` script used to initialise the flow, and a `finish` script used to gracefully shutdown the flow.
 These two scripts are where you can initialise and shutdown additional applications that run alongside your flow.

-For example, lets assume you want to add you need to run [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) within the same container.
+For the purpose of this example, we will install and run [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) within the same container.
+Please note that this is just an example for scenarios where additional containers cannot run alongside your flow's container.

 1. After running `pf flow build --format docker...` navigate to the output folder.